FAQs

 What do we know about the Robinwood Neighborhood?

-Significant residential development in Robinwood began in the late 1940s, extending from the edge of the Marylhurst College campus to the West Linn city limits at Jolie Point Road.
-In 1967, the City of West Linn formally annexed the Robinwood area, expanding its borders to include this growing community.
+Substantial residential growth did not begin until the late 1940s, when development expanded from the edge of the Marylhurst College campus to the West Linn city limits at Jolie Point Road.